Playbook note

 Pilot one module hard

-A narrow high-friction module is usually the right first proof rather than a broad program rewrite.
+A narrow high-friction module is the right first proof.
+A broad program rewrite is not.

 Playbook conclusion